 - Textual Hebrew

 - Religious: Jews who are engaged in religious observance and have some Jewish education

 - The New Joys of Yiddish, by Leo Rosten and Lawrence Bush (New York, 2003).

 - The JPS Dictionary of Jewish Words, by Joyce Eisenberg and Ellen Scolnic, (Philadelphia, 2001).

 - The Joys of Hebrew, by Lewis Glinert (New York, 1992).

 - Dictionary of Jewish Usage: A Popular Guide to the Use of Jewish Terms, by Sol Steinmetz (Lanham, MD, 2005).

 Who Uses This

-In non-egalitarian communities, only men put on tefillin, while in egalitarian communities many women do as well.
-One puts on tefillin every morning, except for the Sabbath and holidays.
+In non-egalitarian communities, only men put on tefillin, while in traditional egalitarian communities many women do as well.
+One puts on tefillin every morning, except for on Shabbat and yom tov (some Jews don tefillin on chol hamoed, but some don't).
 The Greek-origin word "phylacteries" is sometimes used as a translation for "tefillin," but few people know that word and not "tefillin."